cmancone/clearskies/docs/3_models.md

 # find() only returns the first record, which will be empty if the record does not exist
 first_record = users.find('id=1')
 if first_record.exists:
     print('Found it!')
+else:
+    # model properties are None for a non-existent record
+    print(first_record.name == None)

 # chaining `where` clauses together combines with AND
 matching_users = users.where("age>20").where("age<50").where("name LIKE '%greg%'")
 ```

 The `where` method is worth a mention.
-In short, you can pass in most "standard" SQL conditions.
-Specifically, conditions using any of the operators defined [at the top of this class](../src/clearskies/condition_parser.py).
-Despite how this looks, you're not generating actual SQL and you can safely inject raw user input into these conditions without the risk of SQL injection.
-The input to the `where` method is **not** injected directly into an SQL query.
-After all, clearskies is meant to work with a variety of backends - not just SQL.
-Rather, this is just a convenient way to configure your conditions.
-At least, I find it easier than having a separate method for each operator, and having to remember their names (e.g. `models.where_equals()`, `models.where_gt()`, `models.where_lt()`, etc...).
+Despite appearances, you aren't actually building SQL, and you can safely inject raw user input here.  `where` is looking for a string with the format `[COLUMN_NAME] [OPERATOR] [VALUE]`.
+The list of allowed operators is defined [at the top of this class](../src/clearskies/condition_parser.py).
+This is just intended as a convenient way to specify conditions without having to remember the name of the method for each operator (e.g. clearskies does not have methods like `models.where_equals()`, `models.where_gt()`, `models.where_lt()`, etc...).

+The models class also has methods for `join` and `group_by`.
+Note that these methods may not work in all backends.